RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 ## Body-Frame Tracking with PentaTrack

 The fusion engine uses [PentaTrack](https://github.com/RebornBeat/PentaTrack) but with the coordinate origin attached to the wearer's *torso*, not the world.
-Every node's IMU continuously reports its orientation; the fusion layer transforms each node's local detections into a unified body-frame.

-This produces a tracked field of objects in body coordinates:
+Every node's IMU continuously reports its orientation; the fusion layer transforms each node's local detections into a unified body-frame, applies drift correction to subtract wearer motion, and produces a tracked field of objects in body coordinates:

-- *"Person approaching from behind, 4 m, closing at 1.5 m/s."*
+- "Person approaching from behind, 4 m, closing at 1.5 m/s."
-- *"Vehicle 8 m to the left, parallel motion, 30 km/h."*
+- "Vehicle 8 m to the left, parallel motion, 30 km/h."
-- *"Sudden acoustic event 2 m forward-up, glass-break signature, 0.91 confidence."*
+- "Sudden acoustic event 2 m forward-up, glass-break signature, 0.91 confidence."
-- *"Wearer gait deviation: 60% probability of stumble in the next 800 ms."*
+- "Wearer gait deviation: 60% probability of stumble in the next 800 ms."

 PentaTrack's object-type awareness, drift profiles, and anomaly detection are repurposed: the "object types" become "human walking," "human running," "vehicle," "animal," "thrown object" — each with drift profiles tuned for that class's plausible motion in body-frame coordinates.